Skip to content

 Storage SQLite file + filesystem Persistent state

 A second HTTP server runs on METRICS_ADDR (default :9091) and exposes only GET /metrics.
-It is wired directly in cmd/server/main.go and shares no middleware with the main API.
+It is wired directly in cmd/server/app.go and shares no middleware with the main API.
 This satisfies the requirement that the metrics endpoint must not be exposed on the public API port.

 Bootstrap